ai-robots-txt/ai.robots.txt/FAQ.md

 ## How can I contribute?

 Open a pull request.
 It will be reviewed and acted upon appropriately. **We really appreciate contributions** — this is a community effort.

+## Can my company sponsor ai.robots.txt?

+No, thank you.
+We do not accept sponsorship of any kind.
+We prefer to maintain our independence.
+Our costs are negligible as we are entirely volunteer-based and community-driven.